IBMDecisionOptimization/wml-monitor-ui/README.md

 # wml-monitor-ui

-This is a simple prototype of UI to monitor Decision Optimization for WML dpeloyments and jobs.
+This is a simple prototype of UI to monitor Decision Optimization for WML deployments and jobs.

 ![Screenshot](/images/ui.png)